 Read: in course pack, “Sample Solutions”

-Lab: Make a Subtractor patch, starting from the default patch or another one, that uses the keyboard and its controls in an interesting way.
+Lab: Make a Subtractor patch, starting from scratch or from another patch, that uses the keyboard controls in an interesting way.

 Read in course pack: Synth School